LICY SHAREHOLDER ALERT: Jakubowitz Law Reminds Li-Cycle Shareholders of a Lead Plaintiff Deadline of June 20, 2022

-NEW YORK, May 20, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp.
+NEW YORK , May 27, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp.
 (NYSE: LICY).

 To receive updates on the lawsuit, fill out the form: